ga-wdi-lessons/mongoose-intro/readme.md

 > [Update Solution](https://github.com/ga-wdi-exercises/reminders_mongo/commit/d51081c0bf995bbd7f47883467da1c06a03de058)
 > [Delete Solution](https://github.com/ga-wdi-exercises/reminders_mongo/blob/469d3c09059c60b7779a8c3a8c2fb12aefcc779a/controllers/authors.controller.js)

+#### Bonus

+If you finish early...
+* Create a controller method that returns the number of Authors or Reminders in the database
+* Create a controller method that clears all of an Author's Reminders (i.e., the author has no reminders)
+* Check out the Validations section at the end of this lesson

 ## Break (5 minutes / 2:15)

 ## I Do: Update & Delete (10 minutes / 2:25)